splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 Limitations
 =============================================================================================

-While this deployment approach offers numerous advantages, be aware of these limitations:
+While the Add-on deployment approach offers numerous advantages, be aware of these limitations:

 * The EKS Add-on integration doesn't support Helm hooks and Helm subcharts.
 Consequently, certain features that rely on these capabilities are unavailable, such as: